-- 1. Explain how you will identify students who are enrolled within the charter school that have previously been found to be eligible for special education services or are protected under Section 504 of the Rehabilitation Act. - 2.
+1. Explain how you will identify students who are enrolled within the charter school that have previously been found to be eligible for special education services or are protected under

+- Section 504 of the Rehabilitation Act. - 2.
 Provide the process for identifying students who may be eligible for special education services as identified in the federal 'Child Find' mandate.
 Be sure to include how student evaluations and assessments will be completed. - 3.
 Provide a plan detailing how the records of students with disabilities and 504 Accommodation plans will be properly managed. - a) Requesting Records from previous schools - b) Record Confidentiality (on site) - c) Record Compliance (on site)

 RCS will fully comply with the Individuals with Disabilities Act (IDEA), the Child Find Mandate, Section 504 of the Rehabilitation Act and all general statutes with regard to the Exceptional Child (EC).
-RCS will hire licensed
+RCS will hire licensed EC staff who will monitor and ensure compliance.

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world.
-EC staff who will monitor and ensure compliance.
 In accordance with the requirements of IDEA and Child Find, RCS will identify, locate and evaluate students with disabilities.
 Upon enrollment, parents will be required to fill out enrollment packets that will inquire about any services their student may have received at their previous school or any diagnosis that may affect the students learning, e.g. IEP,504 Plan or ADHD.
 In addition, RCS will formally request this information upon receipt of the students school records.
 If records are not received within a reasonable time frame (2-4 weeks), an administrator, or designee, will drive to individual schools to gather student files.

 RCS will comply with the federal Child Find Mandate to identify and evaluate all students who either have, or are suspected of having disabilities and need EC services.
 Teachers, parents, support staff, the student and school administrators will be an integral part of the identification process as students may exhibit behaviors or disabilities only in certain areas.
 Students may be referred for an EC evaluation by staff or parents.
-Prior to an evaluation, however, RCS in cooperation with the NCSBE , will direct the child to the MTSS intervention team to address the academic or behavioral concern.
+Prior to an evaluation, however, RCS in cooperation with the NCSBE, will direct the child to the MTSS intervention team to address the academic or behavioral concern.
 If after moving through the MTSS process a students is determined to require further help, then a referral for evaluation will be made with parental consent.